drpallavi/Dr.Pallavi/README.md

 Being in medical is not just my profession, but it is my passion to see people healing from their poor health conditions.
 I wish everyone to live a healthy and happy life.

 I feel content by helping people and hope to serve the community in future.
-Currently I am aspiring to become a surgeon.
+Currently I am aspiring to become a gynecologist.

 <em>"The best doctor gives the least medicines"<em>
 ### My Life